ChatGPT

 ChatGPT lists current blockers and related context.

-ChatGPT summarizes your completed work and creates a task entry.
+ChatGPT summarizes the completed work and creates a completed task.

 Security and permissions

 The connector acts on your behalf.
-Data access follows your One Horizon roles, workspace membership, and scopes.
+Data access follows your roles, workspace membership, and granted scopes.